jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 }
 ```

 Whenever a Subscriber subscribes to a Publisher, the `receive(subscriber:)` method is invoked.
 From that point, it's the Publisher's responsibility to create a Subscription, and pass it back to the Subscriber.
 Take a moment to look at the method signature: it states that the Subscriber's Input type must match the Publisher's Output type, and the Failure types must also match.
-Think back to the sequence of events: Steps 1 and 2 are covered here.
+Think back to the sequence of events: **Steps 1 and 2** are covered here.

-You'll get back to this method implementation in just a bit, but let's take care of the Subscription first.
+To be able to pass the Subscription to the Subscriber, you'll first need to take a detour to implement it.
+Let's have a look.

 ## Creating the Subscription